Linn Gottfridsson

-Linn Gottfridsson (born 1974) is a Swedish writer of screenplays and children's literature.
+Linn Gottfridsson (born 1974) is a Swedish screenwriter and author of children's literature.
 She studied at the Dramatiska Institutet, and was awarded the Ingmar Bergman Award in 2001 alongside her classmates.
 She wrote the scripts for the films Glowing Stars (2009), Comedy Queen (2022), and An Honest Life (2025).
 With Anders Weidemann and Antonia Pyk, she adapted Fredrik Backman's novel of the same name into the HBO series Beartown (2020).
 In addition to her screenwriting credits, she also authored a trio of children's books illustrated by Emma Adbåge.